What Is An Article 15?

 The commander's discretion in disposing of disciplinary infractions is much greater than his latitude in dealing with crimes.

 Off-base offenses.
 Commanding officers and officers in charge may dispose of minor disciplinary infractions (which occur on or off-base) at NJP.
 Unless the off-base offense is one previously adjudicated by civilian authorities, there is no limit on the authority of military authorities to resolve such offenses at NJP.

-Except in the case of a person attached to or embarked in a vessel, an accused may demand trial by court-martial in lieu of NJP.
+Except in the case of a person attached to or embarked in a vessel, an accused may demand a trial by court-martial in lieu of NJP.
 The key time factor in determining whether or not a person has the right to demand trial is the time of the imposition of the NJP and not the time of the commission of the offense.

-Part 3 --Punishment Limits
+Part 3: Punishment Limits

-The adjudicating officer may simply reprimand the accused or place him/her on base or quarters restriction for a certain period of time.
+Officer accused.
+If punishment is imposed by 0-4 or above, the adjudicating officer may simply reprimand the accused or place them on base or quarters restriction for a certain period of time.
 Forfeiture of pay, extra duty, reduction in grade, as well as confinement in military jail, and even bread and water or decreased food rations.
-Though reduction in food and water is rarely if ever used any more.
+Though reduction in food and water is rarely, if ever, used any more.

 A person punished under article 15 may appeal the imposition of such punishment through proper channels to the appropriate appeal authority.
 There are only two grounds for appeal: the punishment was unjust or the punishment was disproportionate to the offense committed.

-Part 5 -- Clemancy and Corrective Actions
+Part 5: Clemency and Corrective Actions

 Getting clemency after the fact is difficult to obtain from the convening authority, except for some deferment and waivers of pay to family members.
 Having an experienced military defense lawyer can help you post-trial by making sure any pre-trial agreements are not restrictive to clemency.